Cite by Stephen Covey, “Begin with the end in mind,” suits well to help addressing the challenge for the IT and electronics designers of the future.

 Reducing reliance on raw materials and creating circular economies is the right thing to do and makes good business sense; this is rarely ever truer than within the technology manufacturing sector, which falls under the e-waste umbrella.
 In recent times, raw material shortages have appeared within the manufacturing supply chain.
 This is on top of consumers expecting, now more than ever, that the brands they buy from do the right thing.

-Why is it so difficult to recycle ICT?
+Why is it so difficult to recycle ICT assets?

 Generally speaking, ICT equipment is not manufactured to be recycled.